 But what if Burns had gone to Jamaica, what would his songs have sounded like had they been absorbed into the Jamaican musical repertoire and sung in Jamaican musical styles such as Reggae, Nyabinghi, Mento and Dancehall – in a mix of Scots, Patwa (the Jamaican language) and English?

-To answer this question, Scottish producer Kieran C Murray and Jamaican singer Brina began the recording and production of Jamaica Sings Robert Burns in July 2015 in Kingston, Jamaica.
+To answer this question, Scottish producer Kieran C Murray, in collaboration with featured Jamaican singers and musicians, began the recording and production of Jamaica Sings Robert Burns in 2015 in Kingston, Jamaica.
 In recording this album with some of Jamaica’s best singers, musicians and bands, Burns’ work is heard in a completely new light.
-This album may yet be the biggest musical cross-cultural collaboration ever attempted between Scotland and Jamaica and introduces a new audience to the timeless works of Robert Burns, and also brings infectiously enjoyable Reggae music to Burns’ fans via familiar songs.
+This album may yet become one of the biggest musical cross-cultural collaborations between Scotland and Jamaica and introduces a new audience to the timeless works of Robert Burns, and also brings infectiously enjoyable Reggae music to Burns’ fans via familiar songs.

 The album will feature Jamaican artistes such as the legendary vocalist Ken Boothe O.D., Brina, Cherine Anderson, Rootz Underground, Nickeishia Barnes, Berri, Addis Pablo and others.
 Musicians on the album have played and recorded with the likes of Bob Marley, The Wailers, Raging Fyah and many of Jamaica’s leading acts.

-Follow us on this Caribbean journey, discover and listen to some of Jamaica’s finest voices delivering an exciting and ground-breaking fusion of Burns’ songs and Jamaican music…. and yes, there are some Scottish bagpipes in the mix as well!
+Follow this Caribbean journey, and listen to some of Jamaica’s finest voices delivering an exciting and ground-breaking fusion of Burns’ songs and Jamaican music…. and yes, there are some Scottish bagpipes in the mix as well!

 Fair trachled wi hard work an’ personal troubles in 1786 Rabbie Burns oor national bard bookit a ticket on a ship tae Jamaica tae tak on a job as a bookkeeper.
 Bit Rabbie didnae sail tae Jamaica aifter a’ ‘cause he got ‘es book a’ poems published – a’ the lave is history.